-- 5.3.1.1 Incorporate wellness promotion and illness prevention activities within its Care Coordination and Case Management Programs. - 5.3.1.2 Consider any referral from a Provider or the Department when determining the appropriate level of Case Management. - 5.3.1.3 Consider concurrent mental illness and substance abuse disorders when evaluating the appropriate level of intervention.
+5.3.1.1 Incorporate wellness promotion and illness prevention activities within its Care Coordination and Case Management Programs.

-- 5.3.1.4 Consider essential elements of Case Management-related activities proposed and adopted by CMS for Members of all ages who have functional limitations and/or chronic illnesses. - 5.3.1.5 Provide adequate care planning and transition strategies for a comprehensive person-centered program. - 5.3.1.6 Monitor all member discharge plans from behavioral health inpatient admissions to ensure that they incorporate the member's needs for continuity in existing behavioral health therapeutic relationships. - 5.3.1.7 Ensure the member's family members, guardians, outpatient individual practitioners and other identified supports are given the opportunity to participate in member treatment to the maximum extent practicable and appropriate, including behavioral health treatment team meetings and discharge plan development.
-For adult members, family members and other identified supports may be involved in the development of the discharge plan only if the member consents to their involvement. - 5.3.1.8 Designate care coordination and case management staff who are responsible for identifying and providing care coordination and case management to Members who remain in the hospital for non-clinical reasons (i.e. absence of appropriate treatment setting availability, high demand for appropriate treatment setting, high-risk members and members with multiple agency involvement). - 5.3.1.9 Ensure the Care Coordinator/ Case Manager shall assume a lead role in identifying a service provider that can meet the Member's needs even when there are multiple state agencies involved in the child's care.
-If placement is needed, the Care Coordinator/ Case Manager shall coordinate, maintain routine contact with other state agencies involved in the member's care, and document in the Member's record all efforts to find an appropriate placement. - 5.3.2 Low-Risk Member Care Coordination and Case Management Activity Requirements

-- 5.3.2.1 Provide Members at Low-Risk with prevention and wellness messaging and condition-specific materials. - 5.3.3 Moderate-Risk Member Care Coordination and Case Management Activity Requirements
+- 5.3.1.2 Consider any referral from a Provider or the Department when determining the appropriate level of Case Management. - 5.3.1.3 Consider concurrent mental illness and substance abuse disorders when evaluating the appropriate level of intervention. - 5.3.1.4 Consider essential elements of Case Management-related activities proposed and adopted by CMS for Members of all ages who have functional limitations and/or chronic illnesses. - 5.3.1.5 Provide adequate care planning and transition strategies for a comprehensive personcentered program. - 5.3.1.6 Monitor all Member discharge plans from behavioral health inpatient admissions to ensure that they incorporate the Member's needs for continuity in existing behavioral health therapeutic relationships. - 5.3.1.7 Ensure the Member's family members, guardians, outpatient individual practitioners and other identified supports are given the opportunity to participate in Member treatment to the maximum extent practicable and appropriate, including behavioral health treatment team meetings and discharge plan development.
+For adult Members, family members and other identified supports may be involved in the development of the discharge plan only if the member consents to their involvement. - 5.3.1.8 Designate care coordination and case management staff who are responsible for identifying and providing care coordination and case management to Members who remain in the hospital for non-clinical reasons (i.e. absence of appropriate treatment setting availability, high demand for appropriate treatment setting, high-risk members and members with multiple agency involvement). - 5.3.1.9 Ensure the care coordinator/ case manager shall assume a lead role in identifying a service provider that can meet the Member's needs even when there are multiple state agencies involved in a child's care.
+If placement is needed, the care coordinator/ case manager shall coordinate, maintain routine contact with other state agencies involved in the member's care, and document in the Member's record all efforts to find an appropriate placement. - 5.3.2 Low-Risk Member Care Coordination and Case Management Activity Requirements The CONTRACTOR shall: - 5.3.2.1 Provide Members at Low-Risk with prevention and wellness messaging and condition-specific materials. - 5.3.3 Moderate-Risk Member Care Coordination and Case Management Activity Requirements The CONTRACTOR shall: